 - Connection to Kansas: Born in Iola, raised in Topeka

-Bob Davis is a broadcaster who has served as the radio voice of the Kansas Jayhawks for the past 30 years.
+Bob Davis is a broadcaster who served as the radio voice of the Kansas Jayhawks from 1984 to 2016.
 He began his career broadcasting games for Fort Hays State University from 1968 to 1984 before moving on to be the play-by-play announcer for the Kansas Jayhawks football and men's basketball teams.
 In addition to working for the Jayhawks he was a play-by-play announcer for the Kansas City Royals from 1996 to 2013.
 He has been named Kansas Sportscaster of the Year 13 times, is a member of the Kansas Association of Broadcasters Hall of Fame and a member of the Fort Hays State University Hall of Fame.

 - Born: Born April 9, 1924

 - Connection to Kansas: Born in Lawrence